 There are two tracks here, one with winding tracks with several sharp turns but the karts cap at the speed of 24km/h.
-We chose the faster 37km/hr karts on the other wider track — perfect for living out our Tokyo drift fantasies. 🏎️
+We chose to drive the faster karts on the other wider track — perfect for living out our Tokyo drift fantasies. 🏎️

 How to get there: The closest BTS station is W1 National Stadium Station (Silom Line) which is a 21min walk to E-GoKart by MONOWHEEL.
 We’d recommend taking a Grab instead